- July 20, 2016

 About

 Bohemian Killing is a single player simulation game with drama, mystery and thriller themes.
 It was developed by Libredia and was released on July 20, 2016.
-It received mostly positive reviews from both critics and players.
+It received mostly positive reviews from critics and neutral reviews from players.

-- There are multiple endings, encouraging replayability and exploration of different narrative paths.
+- There are multiple endings available, encouraging replayability and exploration of different narrative paths.

-- The game suffers from numerous bugs and technical issues, including crashes and graphical glitches, which detract from the experience.
+- The game suffers from numerous technical issues, including frequent crashes, bugs, and unskippable sequences that disrupt gameplay.

 “Having to piece a story while adhering to the evidence collected by the authorities is a very nice twist on the usual take on the game of deduction.”